MSSCCI support will be removed in a future release. Replace this functionality with one of the following options.

-In the resulting Choose
+In the resulting Choose project

-project from Name_of_Source_Control_System dialog box,
+from Name_of_Source_Control_System dialog box, select the

-and click OK.
+OK.
 This example shows

-The selected file, its folder, and all files in the folder,
+The selected file, its folder, and all files in the folder, are associated

-For the example, MATLAB associates all files in
+MATLAB associates all files in

-the source control project
+with the source control project

 Add files to the source control system.
 Do this only once for each file:

 In the Current Folder browser, select files you want to add to the source control system.